 No. Having an active Federal Security Clearance is preferred but not mandatory.
-The career fairs are geared for expereinced professionals (Military, Civilians and Contractors) with active Federal Security Clearances.
-Appropriate backgrounds include the following but not limited to: administrators-network/systems, developers, linguists/translators, aerospace/aviation professionals, engineers-electrical/network/software, logisticians, analysts, finance professionals, program managers, communications/signal professionals, homeland security professionals, project managers, consultants, information assurance professionals, technicians, contracting/acquisition professionals, information technology specialists, trainers/instructors, cyber security professionals and all intelligence professionals (HUMINT, ELINT, SIGINT, MASINT).
+The hiring fairs are geared for experienced professionals (Military, Civilians and Contractors) with active Federal Security Clearances.
+Appropriate backgrounds include the following but not limited to: administrators-network/systems, developers, linguists/translators, aerospace/aviation professionals, engineers-electrical/network/software, logisticians, analysts, finance professionals, program managers, communications/signal professionals, space professionals, homeland security professionals, project managers, consultants, information assurance professionals, technicians, contracting/acquisition professionals, information technology specialists, trainers/instructors, cyber security professionals and all intelligence professionals (HUMINT, ELINT, SIGINT, MASINT).

-Even If You Can’t Attend The Career Fair, Register Before The Event So We Can Share Your Resume With The Employers.
+Even If You Can’t Attend The Hiring Fair, Register Before The Event So We Can Share Your Resume With The Employers.

-Each career fair has its own webpage with details about the event.
+Each hiring fair has its own webpage with details about the event.
 This is where you will find the list of registered exhibitors.
-This information is typically posted a few days before the event.
+This information is typically posted 1-2 days before the event.

 Job seekers should: